-The point of developing a dataflow analysis is to compute information about possible program states at each point in the program.
-For example, in the case of zero analysis, whenever we divide some expression by a variable x, we'd like to know whether x must be zero (represented by the abstract value Z) or may be zero (represented by ?) so that we can warn the developer of a divide by zero error.
-This type of analysis can also be used to check for possible null pointer dereferences.
+The point of developing a dataflow analysis is to compute information about possible program states at each point in a program.
+For example, for of zero analysis, whenever we divide some expression by a variable x, we might like to know whether x must be zero (the abstract value Z) or may be zero (represented by $\top$ ) so that we can warn the developer.